nodelike/portfolio/blogs/posts/gates-of-afterlife.md

-# Metaverse: The only afterlife that exists
+# Entropy is the mind killer

 ## Mar 24, 2024